tobara/tps/readme.md

-#TPS

--Sinatra
--PG
+# TPS

-A tuition payment system generated for students to make their payments online.
+A tuition payment system enabling students to make their payments online.

+- Sinatra
+- ActiveRecord
+- PG